 Caring Faculty and Staff – John A. Logan College’s faculty and staff care about students.
 Classes average 21 students per class.
 All instruction is offered by instructors who are experts in their field and have proven teaching abilities.
 A knowledgeable and friendly staff in admissions and student services provides advice and assistance in orientation, academic planning and transfer, immigration matters, tutoring, housing, and student activities.

-Safety - The College has campus security provided by the Security Office, ensuring a safe and secure learning environment.
+Safety – The College has campus security provided by the Campus Police, ensuring a safe and secure learning environment.

-Low Tuition Costs - For the Fall of 2016, International students payed out-of-state tuition of $400.00 per credit hour, which is $4,800.00 for 12 credit hours per semester.
+Low Tuition Costs – For the Summer 2019, International students payed out-of-state tuition of $193.00 per credit hour, which is $2,316.00 for 12 credit hours per semester.
 International students must enroll in 12 credit hours minimum.
-A full academic year’s tuition costs approximately $9,650.00.
+A full academic year’s tuition costs approximately $4,632.00.
 Books, fees, and supplies cost approximately $1,200, and living expenses for two semesters is about $8,646.00.
 John A. Logan College tuition is very affordable, saving you thousands of dollars.

 Admission Requirements – A completed application form is required, as well as a high school diploma, official school records or transcripts in English, and a financial capability statement.
 John A. Logan College requires international students to have a Test of English as a Foreign Language (TOEFL) score of 520 or higher (on the written TOEFL), or a score of 190 or higher (on the computer TOEFL), or a score of 68 or higher (on the Internet based TOEFL), or a score of 3, 4,or 5 on the APIEL (College Board) test, or a 6 or higher the IELTS on file before they can be admitted, and students must meet all certificate or degree program admissions requirements.
 For complete information concerning the TOEFL exam, applicants may write to the following: